Dallinger/Dallinger/docs/source/email_setup.rst

 ``contact_email_on_error`` Also an email address, and used in two ways:

-1. It is the address to which error notifications will be sent (note that this allows you to receive email notifications at a different address from the one you've configured for *sending*)
+1. It serves as the recipient address for outgoing notifications
-2. It will display to experiment participants on the error page, so that they can make inquiries about compensation.
+2. It is displayed to experiment participants on the error page, so that they can make inquiries about compensation.